yzemaze/bga-scripts/haggis/README.md

 # Haggis original artwork
 Replace second edition artwork with cards and card backs from the original edition.
-Colors of players cards in the log can be configured.
+Colors of players’ cards in the log can be configured, too.

 ## Just show me …
 ![screenshot_board](/haggis/img/screenshot_board.png?raw=true)